KarateJB/eBooks/Database/SQL Server/01.Partition Table/README.md

-> This is a simple tutorial for creating partitions on an exist table.
+> This is a simple tutorial for creating partitions on an existing table.

 ## Create a demo table